Chapter 1: Exploring Family: Structures, Trends, and Influences on Child Development

 Urie Bronfenbrenner’s ecological systems theory provides a framework for understanding the multiple layers of influence on a child’s development (Bronfenbrenner, 1979, 1986).
 Bronfenbrenner studied Freud, Erikson, Piaget, and other learning theorists and believed that all their theories could be enhanced by adding the dimension of context (Bronfenbrenner, 1979).
 What is being taught and how society interprets situations depend on who is involved in the life of a child and where a child lives or their community.
 Bronfenbrenner’s ecological system model explains the direct and indirect influence that systems have on an individual’s development.

-Figure 1a below and corresponding text provides an overview of Bronfenbrenner’s ecological theory, demonstrating how each layer of society has a direct impact on a child’s development:
+Figure 1a below and the corresponding text provides an overview of Bronfenbrenner’s ecological systems theory, demonstrating how each layer of society has a direct impact on a child’s development:

 - Example: Supportive parents who read to their child and provide educational activities may positively influence cognitive and language skills.

-- Mesosystem: Interactions between those surrounding the individual child, like the relationship between a child’s home and school, will impact their development.
+- Mesosystem: Interactions between those surrounding the child, like the relationship between a child’s home and early childhood program, will impact their development.

-- Example: A child whose parents are actively involved in their school life, such as attending parent-teacher conferences and volunteering for school events, may perform better academically.
+- Example: A child whose parents are actively involved in their education, such as attending parent-educator conferences and volunteering for school events, may perform better academically.

 - Ecosystem: Larger institutions such as the mass media or the healthcare system are ecosystems.
 These have an impact on families and peers and early education settings/schools who operate under policies and regulations found in these institutions.